BeepIsla/CSGO-Overwatch-Bot/README.md

 Log the past X ticks, when the suspect gets a kill check all angles within the past X ticks.
 If the difference is above the threshold add an infraction.

-**This does NOT account for changes from -179 to 179 or similar and will count as an infraction**

 # Config

 - `account`